project-oak/hafnium-verification/minispec-iflow/README.md

 * get_writable
 * Anything else?

+How send/recv works.

+* source VM: Calls send() to send a message to the target VM.
+* The source VM's mailbox becomes RECEIVED.
+* target VM: Calls recv() to check if received a message.
+The source VM's mailbox becomes READ.
+* target VM: Read the recv buffer.
+* target VM: Calls rx_release() to clear the message.
+The source VM's mailbox becomes EMPTY.

 ## How waiting/ready list in VM's mailbox works

 In Hafnium, a VM struct has a field called `mailbox` that maintains its waiter list and ready list.